devops329/devops/instruction/visualizingMetrics/visualizaingMetrics.md

 # Visualizing metrics

-Inserting and visualizing can take some time to get comfortable with and so let's carefully walk through a demonstration in order to understand the basic concepts you are going to need in order to build your JWT Pizza dashboard.
+Inserting and visualizing metrics can take some time to get comfortable with, so let's carefully walk through a demonstration in order to understand the basic concepts you are going to need in order to build your JWT Pizza dashboard.

 ## Demo data